Executive Search · Finance & Accounting · Financial Services · Trading & Energy · DFW & National

 Real market knowledge.
 Honestly earned.

 A decade on the sell-side in spot FX and as an NFA-registered fund manager across seven asset classes.
 Years of recruiting exclusively inside banking, private credit, SBA lending, prop trading, and ETRM environments.
-Background you can't synthesize.
+I know who the top performers are, what good looks like, and what your hiring manager is actually going to ask.

 03